tokland/youtube-upload/README.md

 * Split a video with _ffmpeg_

-Youtube currently limits videos to <2Gb and <15' for almost all users.
-You can use the example script to split it before uploading:
+If your video is too big or too long for Youtube limits, split it before uploading:

 ```
 $ bash examples/split_video_for_youtube.sh video.avi